Home Security Camera Systems

 Digital security camera systems have some advantages over tape.
 First, they can store much more footage in the same physical space because they use hard drives to store digital video files; a hard drive of sufficient capacity can store HD video that reveals every detail of activity.
 Second, it is easier and faster to access a random segment of a video stream in digital form, as anyone who's played with the slider control on a YouTube video knows.
 Third, digital video can be enhanced easily with editing software to bring out details such as a license plate or a burglar's tattoo.
 Taped footage must be converted to digital format before it can be enhanced, and that's a time-consuming task.

-Wireless home security systems have radio transmitters built into their cameras and a recording base station.
+Wireless home security systems have radio transmitters built into their cameras along with a monitor and/or recording base station.
 Cameras can be placed anywhere around the house very easily without running cables through walls and ceilings.
 Wireless security cameras can be monitored on a standard television or they can even stream video to your smartphone or computer via the Internet.
-In recent news, this capability enabled a vacationing couple to thwart an attempted burglary even though they were 1,400 miles from their home!
+This capability enabled a vacationing couple to thwart an attempted burglary even though they were 1,400 miles from their home!

 Home security camera systems can be installed by professional security companies such as ADT or Broadview Security (formerly Brinks).
 But they are also widely available at Radio Shack and other electronics stores, and from many online vendors.
-Installing modern home security cameras, particularly wireless ones, is as easy as setting up a printer.
+Installing modern home security cameras, particularly wireless ones, requires little or no technical skills.
 Don't be afraid to try it yourself.

-The GE 45234 Wireless Color Camera System is a low-end example, starting at $99.
+The GE 45234 Wireless Color Camera System is a low-end example, starting at under $100.
 It comes with one wireless color camera that can transmit up to 200 feet, a receiver, and hardware to connect to your TV.
 It also features night vision and audio detection notification, and the ability to add an additional camera.
-The downside is that this system doesn't record surveillance video that can be reviewed later.
+The downside is that this system doesn't record surveillance video that can be reviewed later, and you can't access the camera remotely via the Internet.

-A more sophisticated system is this Lorex DVR Security Camera System which includes four wired night-vision weather proof cameras, and a receiver with built-in DVR for recording and playback.
-This $629 system supports local viewing and live video streaming over the internet to your PC, Mac or smartphone.
-They also sell a system with wireless cameras for $799.
-(Look for the 20% coupon on the website.)
+A more sophisticated system is this Lorex Surveillance DVR System which includes four wired night-vision weather proof cameras, and a receiver with built-in DVR for recording and playback.
+This system supports local viewing and live video streaming over the internet to your PC, Mac or smartphone.
+As I write this, the price is listed at $299, discounted from the regular price of $699.
+They also sell wireless camera systems with 2 to 4 indoor/outdoor cameras.

 Do you have a home security camera system?
 Post your comment or question below...